al3xandr3/al3xandr3.github.io/_posts/2008-01-14-visualizing-data-processing-ruby.md

-Things like continent, population, capital, are can be used later for summarizing data for continent, for showing ratio of number of vegetarians for total of population, number of vegetarians for square meter, etc, etc… think of the possibilities… :)
+Things like continent, population, capital, are can be used later for summarizing data for continent, for showing ratio of number of vegetarians for total of population, number of vegetarians for square meter, etc, etc... think of the possibilities... :)

 **Dimension Time:**

 Made the finest granularity detail as a day.
-Then from a day, we can calculate, day, month, year, day of week, weekday?, day in year, day in month, quarter, week day name, etc etc…
+Then from a day, we can calculate, day, month, year, day of week, weekday?, day in year, day in month, quarter, week day name, etc etc...

 What is this useful for?
 Well imagine you want to see number of vegetarians on wendenesday's compared to monday's, or the same for quarters, or months, maybe